-The SO works with non-profit service providers funded by the Department of Children Youth and Their Families to provide targeted case management services to support young adults released from jail.
-The SFSO Health Worker and Discharge Planning staff review criminal justice status of incarcerated TAY to ensure that sentenced, post-plea, and frequently booked TAY are assigned a case manager and assist with coordinated releases so that case managers can pick up clients at release.
+SFSO works with non-profit service providers funded by the Department of Children Youth and their Families to provide targeted case management services to support young adults upon release from jail.
+The SFSO Health Worker and Discharge Planning staff review criminal justice status of incarcerated TAY to ensure that sentenced, post-plea and frequently booked TAY are assigned a case manager and assist with coordinated releases so that case managers can pick up clients at release.